If you build positive student-teacher relationships, your students will be more likely to pay attention to you, and there will be fewer disruptions.

 By knowing your students’ interests, you will have something to dialogue with them about, and you can then show an interest in them as individuals.
 When you can engage in conversations with them on their level about things they enjoy, they will be more likely to listen to you.

-We seldom just chat with our worst students despite the fact that having a real, sometimes pointless conversation with another person is one of the best ways of building relationships and trust.
+We seldom chat with our worst students even though having a real, sometimes a spur of the moment and random conversation with another person is one of the best ways of building relationships and trust.

-Dialogue is a unique relationship-builder because it evolves over time into a connection and when steps are made to form this relationship, pupils relate to us much more positively.
+Dialogue is a unique relationship-builder because it evolves into a connection, and when steps are made to form this relationship, pupils relate to us much more positively.
 Building respect in the classroom will help manage the classroom effectively.

 3. Active Listening:

 Active listening is an effective way of showing you value a person’s opinion.
-We demonstrate we are listening by making eye contact, stopping other activities to concentrate fully on what is being communicated and respond to what is it accurate gestures, and verbal cues.
+We demonstrate we are listening by making eye contact, stopping other activities from concentrating fully on what is being communicated, and responding to accurate gestures and verbal cues.